UKCloud/documentation/articles/cloud-storage/cs-sco.md

 Cloud Storage is available on a range of Assured and Elevated networks.
 An overview of the available networks in each region is available in [*UKCloud Services By Region*](../other/other-ref-services-by-region.md).

-Cloud Storage in our Assured OFFICAL domain uses the same environment for both PSN Assured and internet connections.
+Cloud Storage in our Assured OFFICIAL domain uses the same environment for both PSN Assured and internet connections.
 Although it isn't possible to bridge between these connections, any objects placed in Cloud Storage via PSN Assured will also be accessible via the internet using the appropriate customer credentials.

 We manage the physical firewalls that face public and secure networks.